iHaiDeeZ/CostaRTM/README.md

 🔥 Website for PS4Extreme Source, Not Mobile Friendly 🔥
   <br>
   This tool is only Compitable with the following firmware:
-  1.76
+  1.76 & 4.05

   <br>
-  Later firmwares are not supported but maybe in the future
+  4.05 is not implanted yet but will be updated soon.
 </p>